-At some workplaces, defect is first assigned to Test lead and he/she in turn assigns it to individual tester however at some places, defect is directly assigned to tester who would be testing it or the one who had raised the defect.
+At some workplaces, the defect is first assigned to the Test lead, and he/she, in turn, assigns it to an individual tester.
+However, in some places, the defect is directly assigned to the tester who would be testing it or the one who had raised the defect.

 Status here changes from Ready for Deployment – Ready SIT Testing.

-Now the defect is in tester’s plate.
-Testing team will validate the defect and there are 2 possibilities, either the fix would work correctly or the same issue is encountered again.
-Depending upon the outcome defect can move to following statuses –
+Now the defect is in the tester’s plate.
+The testing team will validate the defect, and there are 2 possibilities, either the fix would work correctly, or the same issue would be encountered again.
+Depending upon the outcome defect can move to follow statuses –

 Ready SIT Testing – Closed